 Robert Pine – Sergeant Joseph Getraer

 So far, Pine has 227 projects and counting.
-That’s right, at almost 80, Pine still makes appearances on the likes of NCIS and Parks and Rec.
+That’s right, at 81, Pine still makes appearances on the likes of NCIS and Parks and Rec.
 When Robert Pine isn’t present, his equally famous son is.
 Chris Pine joins the throng of famous Hollywood Chrises, becoming famous for playing a young Captain Kirk in Star Trek and Steve Trevor in Wonder Woman.
 That’s just to name a few titles.
 To see father and son side-by-side on a project, look no further than 2010’s Small Town Saturday Night.

 Brodie Greer – Officer Barry Baricza